millerms/CranburyChiropractic/index.md

 ## What to Expect
 {: .reveal .reveal--up }
 **First visit:** We start with a quick screen to find your key limiter (balance, range of motion, or strength).
 Then we evaluate how you move and feel, looking at how different areas influence each other.
+We gather your history and goals to build a right-sized plan that fits your life.
+We use different tools to gather data, like functional tests, x-rays, or computerized balance tests, depending on your needs.
 {: .reveal .reveal--up }

 **Plan:** We build a right-sized plan that fits your life, whether it’s adjustments, exercise, laser therapy, or shockwave therapy.
 We explain each step and why it matters.